adam-rms/website/docs/api-v1-docs/projects/project-assets.md

 ## swap

-updates the asset associated with a given asset Assignment
+updates the asset assignment with the given asset Assignment
 ```
-projects/assets/statusList.php
+projects/assets/swap.php
 ```

  **Parameters**